opencypher/cypherdb/src/content/docs/import/csv.md

 ## Import multiple files to a single table

 It is common practice to divide a large CSV file into several smaller files for cleaner data management.
-Kuzu can read multiple files with the same structure, consolidating their data into a single node or relationship table.
+CypherDB can read multiple files with the same structure, consolidating their data into a single node or relationship table.
 You can specify that multiple files are loaded in the following ways:

 ### Glob pattern